gpakosz/PPK_ASSERT/README.md

 - `PPK_ASSERT_MESSAGE_BUFFER_SIZE`
-- `PPK_ASSERT_DISABLE_IGNORE_LINE`: disables the injection of a `static bool` variable used to keep track whether the assertion should be ignored for the remaining lifetime of the program.
+- `PPK_ASSERT_DISABLE_IGNORE_LINE`: disables the injection of a `static bool` variable used to keep track whether the assertion should be ignored for the remaining lifetime of the program
+- `PPK_ASSERT_DEBUG_BREAK`: lets you redefine programmatic breakpoints

 If you want to use a different prefix, provide your own header that includes `ppk_assert.h` and define the following: